Pillai (Kerala title): Travancore era

 The Ruling Chiefs before the formation of the state of Travancore by Marthanda Varma are known by their family names and those elevated by Marthanda Varma or after use the title as a suffix to their given name.
 A Pillai (plural Pillamar) has the title Pillai of [X] when the title originates from a placename and Pillai is added as a suffix when the title comes from descent.
 In either case, he is referred to as Pillai [X].
 Women can hold the latter title in their own right and her husband does not have a title (unless he has one in his own right).

 The nephews of a Pillai, are entitled to use a courtesy title, usually the highest of his uncle's lesser titles (if any).
-The heir to a Pillaidom, and indeed any level of aristocratic peerage, is styled Senior (Mootha) Pillai of [X], and successive nephews as Junior (Elaya) Pillai of [X].
+The heir to a Pillaidom, and indeed any level of aristocratic peerage, is styled Senior (Mootha) Pillai of [X], and successive nephews as Junior (Elaya) or Kumara Pillai of [X].